 - Winter storms

 2. What are the most costly weather and climate disasters?

 In short, tropical cyclones are the most costly of the weather and climate disasters.
-Since 1980, the U.S. has sustained at least 218 weather and climate disasters where overall damages/costs reached or exceeded $1 billion (including Consumer Price Index adjustment to 2017).
-The total cost of these 218 events exceeds $1.2 trillion.
-However, this total does not include the costs for Hurricanes Harvey, Irma, and Maria, which are substantial and are still being assessed.
+Since 1980, the has sustained at least 219 weather and climate disasters where overall damages/costs reached or exceeded $1 billion (including Consumer Price Index adjustment to 2017).
+The total cost of these 219 events exceeds $1.5 trillion.

-Not including hurricanes Harvey, Irma, and Maria, 35 tropical cyclones have caused at least $583.5 billion in total damages—with an average of $16.7 billion per event.
-Accounting for just under a fifth (17 percent) of the total number of events, tropical cyclones have caused almost half (47 percent) of the total damages attributed to billion-dollar weather and climate disasters since 1980.
-These numbers will dramatically rise once the 2017 hurricanes costs are included.
+Including 2017's hurricanes Harvey, Irma, and Maria, 38 tropical cyclones impacting the U.S. have caused at least $850.5 billion in total damages—with an average of $22.4 billion per event.
+Accounting for just under a fifth (17.4 percent) of the total number of events, tropical cyclones have caused over half (55.3 percent) of the total damages attributed to billion-dollar weather and climate disasters since 1980.

 Following tropical cyclones, the most costly event types are:

 - Drought, with an average cost of $9.5 billion per event

 - Flooding, with an average cost of $4.3 billion per event

 - Wildfires, with an average cost of $3.6 billion per event

 - Freezes, with an average cost of $3.5 billion per event